Huawei Mate XT Ultimate Design: Madness in phone form, but it sort of makes sense

 There is a selfie camera – only one – and it’s a simple 8MP f/2.2 affair but I can’t imagine you’ll be using this much, as you can simply flip the main camera unit around and frame your selfies using the “cover” display.
 Inside, this enormous display is powered by a 7nm 12-core Kirin 9010 chip with 16GB of RAM and up to 1TB of storage.

-Despite all the complexity, though, this is weirdly a phone that makes some degree of sense – far more, in fact, than you might at first think.
-The main benefit, for me, is that inner screen is much less square than it is on most normal folding phones when fully unfolded.
+Despite all the complexity, though, this is weirdly a phone that makes some degree of sense – far more than you might at first think.
+The main benefit, for me, is that the inner screen is much less square than it is on most normal folding phones when fully unfolded.
 Play a YouTube video on it and there’s far less wastage in the form of black bars above and below the screen.

 And when it’s folded up, there isn’t much difference in feel compared with the single-hinge phones of a couple of generations ago.
 It’s almost as if Huawei skipped the slightly shonky first iteration of this phone and went straight to the Mate XT 2 or even 3.

-The other big advantage, of course, of a folding phone like this is that only needs one big folding display.
-You don’t need a cover screen because it’s actually one third of the inner screen.
-That helps keep the weight manageable.
+The other big advantage of a folding phone like this is that only needs one big folding display.
+You don’t need a cover screen and this helps keep the weight manageable.

-I will, however, say that I am very nervous about the fact that, along one edge of the phone when folded, there’s an exposed spine of display.
-Given how fragile folding screens can be, I’d be terrified of scratching this, or cracking the display by simply knocking it against the edge of a table.
+I will, however, say that I am very nervous about the fact that there’s an exposed spine of display along one edge of the phone when folded.
+Given how fragile folding screens can be, I’d be terrified of scratching this or cracking the display by simply knocking it against the edge of a table.
 It looks to be a weak point, a fact that Huawei seems to have tacitly acknowledged by introducing a protective flap to keep it covered.

 And, as with all folding phones, the creases are visible if you look at the display from an angle.
-Mostly, with the screen on and viewed from head on, you’re not going to notice them, but you can feel them creases under your finger when you swipe across.
+You’re unlikely to notice them when the screen is on and you’re viewing it head-on, but you can feel the creases under your finger when you swipe across the display.

 Huawei Mate XT Ultimate Edition hands-on: Early verdict